Dwijad/Dockerize-Kafka-Connect/Welcome file.md

 # # Dockerize Kafka Connect Worker

-Kafka Connect distributed Worker setup
+Kafka Connect distributed Worker setup with Debzeium MySQL connector and JDBC source/sink connector.

-# Files
+## This connector is for you if

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**